kyle-fd/weeman/README.md

 1. fork the repository
 2. clone the repo (git clone git@github.com:USERNAME/weeman.git)
 3. make your changes
+6. Add yourself in contributors.txt
 4. push the repository
-5. Add yourself in contributors.txt
+5. make a pull request

 Thank you - and happy contributing!